joeynunzio/homework-1/README.md

 * What is the host?  localhost
 * What is the port number?
 80
 * What is the path?
-* What are the query parameters?
+* What are the query parameters? (no ?)
-* What is the fragment?
+* What is the fragment?  (no #)

 #### 7. In the following URL: `http://www.lehman.edu/academics/mathematics-computer-science/index.php`

-* What is the scheme/protocol?
+* What is the scheme/protocol?  http
-* What is the host?
+* What is the host?  lehman.edu
 * What is the port number?
+80
 * What is the path?
-* What are the query parameters?
+* What are the query parameters?  (no ?)
-* What is the fragment?
+* What is the fragment?  (no #)

 #### 8. In the following URL: `https://en.wikipedia.org/wiki/Greek_alphabet#Glyph_variants`

 * What is the scheme/protocol?
 * What is the host?
 * What is the port number?
+443
 * What is the path?
-* What are the query parameters?
+* What are the query parameters?  (no ?)
 * What is the fragment?
+Glyph_variants

 ### 9. HTTPS

 What does the S stand for in HTTPS?
-Secured
+Secure

 Why is HTTPS better than HTTP?
+HTTPS is more secure.
+It adds a layer of encryption between the website and the browser.

 Should all web pages use HTTPS?
 YES